-Financial liabilities and equity instruments are classified by the Group are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability and an equity instrument.
+Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability and an equity instrument.

 Equity instruments

 An equity instrument is any contract that evidences a residual interest in the assets of the Group after deducting all of its liabilities.
 Equity instruments are recorded at the proceeds received, net of direct issue costs.